 The world’s largest ray, which can boast a 7.5m wingspan, manta rays can be found in the waters around Inhaca Island © Kim Briers, Shutterstock

-The reefs of Inhaca are among the most southerly in Africa and, as the water in the gulf is 5°C warmer than elsewhere at this latitude, the island has been a centre of scientific research for over 50 years.
-The island is host to more than 300 species of birds, and more than 150 types of coral live in the surrounding waters.
-If you’re looking for diving the outer reefs are well worth visiting, and a large number of the region’s diveable wrecks are scattered among the islands.
-There’s good humpback whale watching between September and November, while back on terra firma, butterflies and dragonflies seem to swarm from every bush in summer.
+Away from the village, the beaches on both the western side of the island (facing Maputo) and its eastern side (facing the Indian Ocean) are utterly deserted, and offer mile after mile of sun-kissed, wave-swept sand.
+The reefs of Inhaca are among the most southerly in Africa and, as the water in the gulf is 5°C warmer than elsewhere at this latitude, the island has been a centre of scientific research since 1921.
+The island is host to nearly 300 species of birds, while 490 fish species and more than 70 types of coral live in the surrounding waters.